barionleg/cesium.wiki.gs/CZML-Content.md

 ## Path

-Defines a path, which is a polyline defined by the motion of an object over time.
+A path, which is a polyline defined by the motion of an object over time.
 The possible vertices of the path are specified by the `position` property.

 **Property Name**: `path`